 PMGSY being a 100 per cent Centrally Sponsored Scheme, the cost of removal of the utilities in the roads where the projects are to be implemented shall be met by the State Governments.
 In March 2008 Government had issued directions inter-alia, to the effect that the cost for removing utilities shall be borne jointly by DPs, BPs and GPs under the leadership of DPs from the plan fund of the respective LSGIs concerned.
 Further, the roads constructed as per PMGSY Scheme should be handed over to the District Panchayats concerned only after its completion.
 No maintenance works need be carried out for the first five years.
+The maintenance of such roads would have to be carried out only after five years.
 The District Panchayat and the State Government were required to furnish only an undertaking that they would remit the cost of maintenance along with the project proposals.
 In the above circumstances, the utilisation of Rs.50 lakh by Palakkad DP and Rs.52.23 lakh by Ernakulam DP from the maintenance grant could only be treated as a capital expenditure incurred for the construction of road.
 Hence those were clear cases of diversion of maintenance grant.